 Table 7 summarizes pooled data from 11 studies in adult subjects with schizophrenia demonstrating weight gain ≥ 7% of body weight relative to baseline.
 The median duration of exposure was 609, 728, and 42 days, in the clozapine, olanzapine, and chlorpromazine group, respectively.

-subjects in schizophrenia studies with weight gain ≥ 7% relative to
+schizophrenia studies with weight gain ≥ 7% relative to baseline body

 Neuroleptic Malignant Syndrome